hengineer/CaptainsMess/README.md

      - **Listener**: The object that will receive callbacks from CaptainsMess like: OnJoinedLobby, OnStartGame, etc. Must have the CaptainsMessListener component or a subclass.
      - **Verbose Logging**: Shows lots of log messages for debugging
      - **Use Debug GUI**: Shows debug buttons and some debug info for quick testing.
+     - **Force Server**: Force this device to be the server (internally: gives the device a very high `serverScore`, ensuring that it will be picked first)
 - Now you should be able to connect to other devices using the API calls or the Debug GUI
 - After the players are connected you can use the built-in Unity Networking features to communicate between devices like **SyncVars**, **Commands**, and **ClientRpcs**.